DevWeb13/server-P14-/README.md

 ## 2. BACK-END API

 The present repository contains this part of the project.
 Any package manager such as npm or yarn is required.
+<h2>!
+You must have a mongoDB account and create a database for the server to be functional !</h2>

 ### URL/PORT